 The Peter F. Ostwald, MD, and Lise Dechamps Ostwald Lecture Series began in 1999 to honor the late Professor Peter F. Ostwald, MD, who served as a faculty member in the UCSF Department of Psychiatry for four decades.
 The lecture series is focused on exploring the relationship between artistic creativity and the human brain, particularly music and its connection with behavioral health.

 The 10th Peter F. Ostwald Symposium: "Creativity and Neuroscience"

-The University of California, San Francisco Department of Psychiatry will host the 2019 Peter F. Ostwald Symposium on October 23, in Cole Hall Auditorium on the UCSF Parnassus Heights campus.
+The University of California, San Francisco Department of Psychiatry hosted the most recent Peter F. Ostwald Symposium on October 23, 2019, in Cole Hall Auditorium on the UCSF Parnassus Heights campus.

-This half-day event, titled "Creativity and Neuroscience" will feature a keynote address by UCSF faculty member Charles Limb, MD, a hearing specialist, surgeon, and musician who studies the way our brains create and perceive music.
-Additional remarks will be delivered by Vincent Barras, MD, and Daniel Fornerod, both from the University of Lausanne's Institute for the Humanities in Medicine, on Peter Ostwald's contributions to the history of medicine.
+This half-day event, titled "Creativity and Neuroscience" featured a keynote address by UCSF faculty member Charles Limb, MD, a hearing specialist, surgeon, and musician who studies the way our brains create and perceive music.
+Additional remarks were delivered by Vincent Barras, MD, and Daniel Fornerod, both from the University of Lausanne's Institute for the Humanities in Medicine, on Peter Ostwald's contributions to the history of medicine.

 Selected previous lecture topics and keynote speakers

 - 2013 - "Music as Exercise for the Well-Tempered Mind" (Nina Kraus, PhD)

 - 2010 - "Eve's Flute: Psychobiological and Social Influences on the Neglect of Women Composers" (Joana Carneiro; Susana Winkel, PhD; Leonard Zegans, MD)

 - 2007 - "The Neurobiology of Human Consciousness" (Christof Koch, PhD; Giulio Tononi, MD, PhD)